We believe in being good neighbors. Besides creating jobs for people from the community, we are developing a long-term social responsibility program.

 We undertake to organize and promote regular sporting and ecological events in the village.

 When possible, local students are invited to Pikaia Lodge conference room for science presentations.

 The Lodge sources agricultural products such as Galapagos organic coffee, vegetables and seasonal fruits, mostly from the El Cascajo community.

 The Lodge promotes and includes in its guest programs, activities owned and run by village residents, such as visits to lava tunnels, craters and wildlife refuges.

-We are proud members of Pack for a Purpose, an initiative that allows travelers like you to make a lasting impact in the community at your travel destination.
-If you save just a few kilos of space in your suitcase and bring supplies for area schools or medical clinics in need, you'll make a priceless impact in the lives of our local children and families.
-Please click here to see what supplies are needed for our project/projects.
+If you save just a few kilos of space in your suitcase and bring supplies for area schools, you'll make a priceless impact on the lives of our local children and families.